What to Know About Hiring Cycles to Ensure a Successful Job Search

 But other industries are growing, too.
 According to a monthly analysis by LinkedIn, the industries with the most notable hiring shifts in May were Corporate Services (7.6%), Wellness & Fitness (7.4% higher), and Software & IT Services (6.7% higher).
 Year to year, employment in professional and business services, and health care continue to trend up.
 The attached chart shows the yearly change in the hiring rate in several industries according to the Bureau of Labor Statistics.

 Wondering which industries to shy away from?
-Answer: Mining and Logging, and export-producing goods industries, like Agriculture and Manufacturing – all of which are facing significant downturns in hiring.
+Answer: Mining and Logging, and export-producing goods industries, like Agriculture and Manufacturing.
+All of these are facing significant downturns in hiring.

 A Season for Change